xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Why should you do all of this?
 Well, give it some time, love it enough and you'll join the game.
 I shared my story, give yours form.
-Getting to actively participate in a very demanding, large scale (40-80 teammates) long-term project with a mission at the interface of seemingly unrelated fields as a student is rare.
+Getting to actively participate in a very demanding, large scale (40-80 teammates) project is rare.
+Working on a long-term project with a mission at the interface of seemingly unrelated fields as a student is more rare.
 What's even more rare is the freedom of choice you'll have when trying to make things work in a project such as this one.

 FYS! is an invaluable opportunity for you to grow as a person and to inspire others along the way.
 Its scope expands way past getting your CubeSat to fly.
 You'll give form to a common vision — we wanted to bring Aerospace to Greece, and it seems like we're doing just that.